 Empty Homes Management Policy

-Accountable Lead - Director of Accounts & Lettings, Director of Planned and Commercial Work
+Accountable Lead - Director of Housing

 Policy Level - Operational